 The answer depends on your preferences.
 However, most crafters generally pick one of the eight brands and products on the market.
 These are Cricut Standard, Cricut StrongGrip, Oracal, Craftopia, Siser, Silhouette, Dollar Tree Transfer Tapes, and Painters Tape.

+If you are not sure best choice for you.
 When working with permanent vinyl, it is essential to use a transfer tape that is strong and durable enough to hold the vinyl in place during the transfer process and ensure that it sticks to the final surface.

 Transfer tape transfers a vinyl design or lettering cut out of a vinyl sheet to a final surface.
 When used with a Cricut machine, transfer tape allows you to transfer the vinyl design from the backing paper to the final surface with greater accuracy and control, as it holds the design in place while you position it on the surface.
+Additionally, when selecting transfer tape, it's crucial to consider the project surface to ensure optimal adhesion and ease of vinyl application, which is essential for achieving the best results on projects of different sizes.

 Yes, transfer tape and transfer paper are the same things.
 Transfer tape, also known as application tape or pre-mask, is a thin, clear, or paper-backed film used to transfer adhesive vinyl graphics from the backing paper to the desired surface.